Raytto/ganghaofan/server/README.md

 Data file: `server/data/ganghaofan.duckdb` (auto-created).

+Multi-DB (by passphrase key):
+- Configure mappings in `server/config/passphrases.json` or env var `GHF_PASSPHRASE_MAP`.
+- On server startup, all configured keys are proactively initialized:
+	- DB files at `server/data/ganghaofan_{key}.duckdb` are created if missing.
+	- Schema is ensured/updated idempotently.
+- Client passes `X-DB-Key: <key>` automatically after you set the passphrase in the app.

+Dev mock login (optional):
+- Edit `server/config/dev_mock.json`:
+	- `mock_enabled`: true/false
+	- `open_id`: fixed openid to use when mock is enabled
+	- `nickname`: nickname to prefill in users table on first access
+- Alternatively set env `GHF_MOCK_AUTH` to a JSON string with the same fields.
+- When enabled, `/auth/login` returns a token for the fixed open_id.

 ## Notes
 - Immediate debit on order create; refund on cancel; modify = cancel + create
 - Boolean options only; balance can be negative